History of Hungary: MSZP: 2002–2010

 Under the socialist-liberal government, the economic balance of the Hungarian economy started a free fall, while quality of life, infrastructure and technology improved.
-On 12 April 2003, Hungarians voted to join the European Union (EU), with 83% of the votes in favor.
-Since the EU had already accepted Hungary as a possible member, the four leading political parties (MSZP, Fidesz, SZDSZ and MDF) agreed to establish the required prerequisites and policies and to work together to prepare the country for the accession with the least possible harm to the economy and people while maximizing the positive effects on the country.
 On 1 May 2004 Hungary became a member of the EU.
 In the elections of April 2006, Hungary decided to re-elect its government for the first time since 1989, though with Prime Minister Ferenc Gyurcsány.
-The left strengthened its position, with the coalition of the MSZP and the SZDSZ reaching 54% of the vote and winning 210 seats as opposed to the previous 198.
-The parties of the previous legislature (Fidesz, MDF, SZDSZ, MSZP) again won parliamentary seats.
-The new parliament assembled in late May 2006, and the new government was formed in June 2006.

 The government presented plans to reach balance and sustainable economic growth by removing subsidies to the growth of standard of living, which it had not mentioned during its electoral campaign.
 A leaked speech was followed by mass protests against the Gyurcsány government between 17 September and 23 October 2006.
 It was the first sustained protest in Hungary since 1989.
 From 2007, when increased inflation caused by tax increases reduced the standard of living, a complete restructuring of the state administration, energy sector, relations with private business, health sector and social welfare took place.
 Members of affected professional unions describe the measures as lacking discussion and uncompromising.
 The country joined the Schengen Area at the end of 2007.

 In 2008, the coalition broke up over the disagreement whether the insurance side of the health sector should be state-owned and its policies decided by the state (as preferred by the Socialists) or by private companies (as preferred by the Liberals).
 This conflict was followed by a successful public referendum, initiated by Fidesz, calling for the abolition of university tuition fees, direct payments by insured patients on receiving medical attention, and daily fees at hospital by insured patients.
 This effectively stopped the restructuring of health care, while it remained completely publicly owned.
 Because of this the liberals left the coalition, and from then on the socialists governed as a minority.

 The 2008 financial crisis caused further budgetary constraints.
 After Gyurcsány's resignation, the socialists put forward a "government of experts" under Gordon Bajnai in March 2009, which would only make essential macroeconomic decisions.